eukarya-inc/plateau-2023-uc01-satellite-analytics/README.md

 This project has been tested on Google Colaboratory (2023.Nov).

 ### Installation
 The easiest way to deploy this repository is downloading the notebook [Git2Colab_Installation_PLATEAU_FloodSAR.ipynb](https://github.com/eukarya-inc/plateau-2023-uc01-satellite-analytics/blob/926221925aeb1c36ef216b47c7dd264e74a56481/Git2Colab_Installation_PLATEAU_FloodSAR.ipynb) to your google drive and running it on Google Colaboratory.
+It will download all you need including model files not stored in this GitHub repository.

 ### Descriptions of Source Codes under PLATEAU-FloodSAR directory
 This repository is designed to be deployed on Google Drive and used primarily through Google Colab.
 The notebooks should be executed in the order indicated by the sequential numbers at the beginning of their filenames.
 Each notebook first downloads necessary data and caches precomputed data on Google Drive for memory efficiency and reusability.
 Subsequent notebooks utilize these cached data for predictions.
 Therefore, it's essential to authorize Google Drive connection and create a working directory on Google Drive.
 The path to this directory must be set before executing the notebooks.
 Additionally, be mindful of the available space on Google Drive, especially when making predictions over extensive areas.